apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Cowboys QB Dak Prescott expected to play on current contract for 2024 season**
+**UK Treasury staff worked at Chinese bank accused of communist links**

-You can read more about it [here](https://www.nfl.com/news/cowboys-qb-dak-prescott-expected-to-play-on-current-contract-for-2024-season).
+You can read more about it [here](https://www.bbc.com/news/uk-politics-68665302).

 ## Requirements
 - Python 3.8